stuntrally/stuntrally3/docs/Developing.md

 From docs: Hlms implementation can be customized:
 - Through HlmsListener.
-Example [here](https://github.com/OGRECave/ogre-next/blob/5da506c6c0aede615dea809c10e9372d81afe51d/Samples/2.0/Tutorials/Tutorial_Hlms01_Customization/Tutorial_Hlms01_MyHlmsListener.h) of adding new float4 and setProperty.
+Example [here](https://github.com/OGRECave/ogre-next/blob/master/Samples/2.0/Tutorials/Tutorial_Hlms01_Customization/Tutorial_Hlms01_MyHlmsListener.h) of adding new float4 and setProperty.
 This allows you to have access to the buffer pass to fill extra information; or bind extra buffers to the shader.
 - Overload HlmsPbs.
 Intro [post](https://forums.ogre3d.org/viewtopic.php?p=554026&sid=6798838bbed3be6881aa07bf10012412#p554026)
-Useful for overriding only specific parts, or adding new functionality that requires storing extra information in a datablock (e.g. overload HlmsPbsDatablock to add more variables, and then overload HlmsPbs::createDatablockImpl to create these custom datablocks)
+Useful for overriding only specific parts, or adding new functionality that requires storing extra information in a datablock
+(e.g. overload HlmsPbsDatablock to add more variables, and then overload HlmsPbs::createDatablockImpl to create these custom datablocks)
 - Directly modify HlmsPbs, HlmsPbsDatablock and the template (.any).

 SR3 does all above, we have our `HlmsPbs2`.
 Also a HLMS PBS listener, it's that default `hlmsPbs->setListener( mHlmsPbsTerraShadows );`
-from Terra, this is only for Pbs objects, `hlmsTerra` has no listener (_ToDo:_ adding globalTime to both would need it).
+from Terra, this is only for Pbs objects, `hlmsTerra` has no listener.
+(<del>_ToDo:_ adding globalTime to both would need it</del> - no, atmo. seems working).
 Done so objects also receive terrain shadows.
 Only one listener can be used.

-And we have own datablock: `HlmsPbsDb2` with more stuff when needed for paint or fluids.
+And we have own datablock: `HlmsPbsDb2` with more stuff when needed for: vehicle paint or fluids.

 ### Adding more uniforms